theam/require/doc/02-require-pattern.md

   name p <> (show $ age p)
 ```

-This way, the code becomes simpler, and allows you to separate concerns in larger applications.
+This way, the code becomes simpler, allowing you to separate concerns in larger applications.

 ## Using the person module from another one